Madictian/madictian.github.io/README.md

-Well i have no idea why i can't shrink this picture, but hey what i am doing is learning and twice now in this assignment i am baffled at how stuff is working, or maybe not so much.
+I found out how to resize the pictures, yay me! i unfortunately didnt have the time i would've liked to make this website as good or atleast with the visual image i would've prefered,but hey what i am doing is learning and twice now in this assignment i am baffled at how stuff is working, or maybe not so much.
 But i digress and hope it has been a semi-enjoyable read and wish you a good night.
 WAIT! one more thing, there's another picture i think you need below.